PoisotLab/ms_mangal_synthesis/manuscript.md

 of species interactions available.

 Here we ask if the current mangal database is fit for global-scale synthesis research into ecological networks.
-We conclude that interactions over most of the planet's surface are poorly described, despite an increasing amount of available data, due to temporal and spatial biases in data collection and digitization.
+A recent study by @cameron19uneven suggest that food webs are un-evenly documented globally, but focused on *metadata* as opposed to actual datasets.
+Here, we conclude that interactions over most of the planet's surface are poorly described, despite an increasing amount of available data, due to temporal and spatial biases in data collection and digitization.
 In particular, Africa, South America, and most of Asia have very sparse coverage.
 This suggests that synthesis efforts on the worldwide structure or properties of ecological networks will be weaker within these areas.
 To improve this situation, we should digitize available network information and prioritize sampling towards data-poor locations.

 # Global trends in ecological networks description